stefb965/dropbox-js/README.md

 # Client Library for the Dropbox API

+## This repository is no longer maintained

+Issue reports and pull requests will not be attended.

+## Overview

 This is a JavaScript client library for the Dropbox API, [written in CoffeeScript](./guides/coffee_faq.md), suitable for use in both modern